Cottage Food Laws in Delaware

 Possibly.
 An initial kitchen inspection may be part of the licensing process.

-Running a cottage food business in Delaware?
+Running a bakery in Delaware?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.